My research interests lie broadly in spatial statistics for

 In 2016 I was a visiting professor (the Lebesgue chair) at the University of Rennes 1,

-I also received the American Statistical Association's Section on Statistics and
+I received the American Statistical Association's Section on Statistics and

 the Environment's 2016 Young Investigator Award.

-- Spatial statistics (especially large datasets and multivariate processes)
+Spatial statistics and geostatistics (especially large datasets and multivariate processes)